Peer-Predictive Self-Training for Language Model Reasoning: Why Does Work?

 A helpful lens is to view each model as playing both a generator and a verifier role.
 During sequential generation, model $M_{\pi(i)}$ produces \( y_i \sim p_{\theta_{\pi(i)}}(\cdot \mid x, y_{<i}), \) where conditioning on $y_{<i}$ implicitly reflects an evaluation of earlier candidates before producing $y_i$.
 The final output $y_N$ pools information from all peers and can be interpreted as the result of applying the strongest available implicit verification signal within the group to the set of proposed candidates.

-Why can $y_N$ be a stronger training target than any single model's output?
-As discussed in Appendix~B, verification and generation can differ sharply in computational difficulty: when abstracting a reasoning problem as a path-finding problem on a directed graph, verifying a proposed path can lie in a low-depth circuit class ($\mathrm{TC}^0$), while constructing a correct path can be substantially harder ($\mathrm{P}$- or $\mathrm{NL}$-hard).
+Why can $y_N$ be a stronger reference signal than any single model's output?
+As discussed in Appendix~\ref{sec.hardness}, verification and generation can differ sharply in computational difficulty: when abstracting a reasoning problem as a path-finding problem on a directed graph, verifying a proposed path can lie in a low-depth circuit class ($\mathrm{TC}^0$), while constructing a correct path can be substantially harder ($\mathrm{P}$- or $\mathrm{NL}$-hard).
 This verification--generation asymmetry implies that even when individual models struggle to \emph{generate} correct solutions from scratch, they may still collectively provide a comparatively strong \emph{evaluation} signal when multiple candidate solutions are available.

 \method\ uses this aggregated output $y_N$ as a self-generated reference and assigns each response $y_i$ a reward \( r_i = \mathrm{PMI}(y_N, y_i), \) which measures how informative $y_i$ is about the final decision.
-Correct or on-track responses tend to increase the likelihood of $y_N$ and thus receive larger rewards, leading to stronger reinforcement.
-Incorrect responses provide little information about $y_N$ and are correspondingly suppressed.
+Correct or on-track responses tend to have high PMI and therefore receive smaller corrective weights, since they are already predictive of the aggregate.
+Low-PMI responses are less aligned with the final decision and receive larger self-training weights, causing the corresponding models to adapt more strongly.

 From a generator--verifier perspective, this training process encourages each model to generate candidates that align with the strongest implicit verifier in the peer group.
 Equivalently, \method\ drives models to internalize the behavior of the best available verification signal.
 In \Cref{app:gv}, we quantify this effect using an empirical generator--verifier (GV) gap metric and observe that \method\ consistently reduces this gap, indicating improved generator--verifier alignment through peer-predictive self-training.